blyxyas/cargo-is-tested/readme.md

 </div>
 <br>

-`cargo-is-tested` is a way to check which of your items are tested in which aren't, very configurable and with a scripting-friendly API ready to use with your Git hooks.
+`cargo-is-tested` is a way to check which of your items are tested and which aren't, very configurable and with a scripting-friendly API ready to use with your Git hooks.

 Also, is uses *✨ pretty colors ✨* for error reporting.